-During his pastoral tenure at Epworth Chapel, the congregation of more than 1200 members has experienced significant growth in worship attendance and membership (more than 175 persons have joined the church), expansion of program ministries, and engagement in a major strategic planning process (“Epworth 2020”).
-New ministries include “It Takes a Village“- a partnership with educational institutions in the community surrounding the church; “Fishes and Loaves“- a comprehensive ministry aimed at eradicating hunger in the community; Harvest — a young adult praise team: the “SOUL Cafe’” — a weekly meal aimed at promoting fellowship for persons in the church and community.
-Among other areas of church and community service, Dr. Hunt serves as a member of the Baltimore County Executive’s Clergy Roundtable on Public Safety, and is chair of the Baltimore-Washington Conference Board of Ordained Ministry.
+During his pastoral tenure at Epworth Chapel, the congregation of more than 1200 members has experienced significant growth in worship attendance and membership (more than 225 persons have joined the church), expansion of program ministries (over 50 active ministries), and engagement in two major strategic planning processes (“Epworth 2020”, and “EpworthDream 2030”).
+New ministries include “It Takes a Village” — a partnership with educational institutions in the community surrounding the church; “Fishes and Loaves” — a comprehensive ministry aimed at eradicating hunger in the community; Harvest — a young adult praise team; the “SOUL Cafe’” — a weekly meal aimed at promoting fellowship for persons in the church and community; the Youth Breakfast Club; a Grief Sharing ministry; a regional Food Distribution Hub, where during the 2020-23 COVID-19 pandemic, in partnership with the Maryland Food Bank and other community partners, over 200 tons of free fresh food (produce, meat, and bakery products) was distributed to people in the church and community; an enhanced Multi-media Ministry, with the construction of a new multi-media facility; and technology upgrades across the entire Epworth Chapel campus.

 Among areas of church and community servant-leadership, Dr. Hunt serves as a member of the Baltimore County Executive’s Clergy Roundtable on Public Safety, the Wesley Theological Seminary Board of Governors, the St. Mary’s Ecumenical Institute’s Executive Board, and the Patterson Memorial Association’s (Baltimore) Board of Trustees.